Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

 This scheme results in two types of routers for a given fabric:
 - Inside Routers: These are the routers inside the fabric, like T2 and T3 routers in our fabric.
-They are running both Level1 and Leve2 ISIS and have the details of the internal topology.
+They are running both Level1 and Level2 ISIS and have the details of the internal topology.
 - Edge Routers: These routers are the edge nodes for a given Area proxy.
-Our topology will be the T1 nodes and their links to the other fabrics tagged as Area proxy boundary.
+In our topology, it will be the T1 nodes and their links to the other fabrics will be tagged as Area proxy boundary.

-The result is now the edge nodes only see the fabrics as abstracted nodes, and our 70 Nodes topology gets reduced to 6 Node.
+The result is now the edge nodes only see the fabrics as abstracted nodes, and our 70 Nodes topology gets reduced to 6 Node, from an external perspective.

 ![Area Proxy Topo2](/images/post12/area_proxy_topo2.png "Area Proxy Topo2")